enso-org/enso/docs/distribution/distribution.md

 > This launcher is under development.
 Until it is in a ready-to-use state, the
 > Enso version packages provide simple launcher scripts in the `bin` directory
 > of that package.
-They will be removed when the universal launcher matures.
+They are a temporary replacement for the launcher
+> functionality, so once the universal launcher matures, they will be removed.
+> The universal launcher will not call the components through these scripts, as
+> it must have full control over which JVM is chosen and its parameters.

 ## Enso Distribution Layout
 Enso is distributed as a portable package that can be extracted anywhere on the